aws-samples/amazon-documentdb-samples/blogs/langchain-docdb/README.md

 ![](./media/architecture_diagram.png)

 1. Using the embeddings model you've selected, Amazon Bedrock generates embeddings for the source data stored in Amazon DocumentDB
-2. User sends question - the question is forwarded to the same embeddings model for conversion into vector embeddings
+2. User sends question - the question is forwarded to the same embeddings model for conversion into Vector Embeddings
 3. Embeddings model responds with embeddings
 4. Embeddings sent to DocumentDB for searching similar documents with vector search
 5. Search results sent to Large Language Model in Amazon Bedrock for meaningful response construction